 In 2008, a 500ml PET bottle weighed 28.9g.
 Today, thanks to innovative work with our suppliers, this same bottle now weighs just 19.9g, and current projects will reduce this further.
 Read more here.

-In 2022, we continued to shift our can portfolio from steel to aluminium in Europe.
-As aluminium is lighter than steel we estimate the volume transitioned to aluminium cans from steel during 2022 resulted in eliminating approximately 11,500 tonnes of CO₂e.
-In our API markets we only use aluminium cans.
+In 2023, we continued to shift our can portfolio from steel to aluminium in Europe.
+As aluminium is lighter than steel, by replacing around 360 million steel cans with aluminium we eliminated approximately 9,000 tonnes of CO2e in 2023.
+In API, we only use aluminium cans.

 Innovating in refillable and dispensed solutions